commonsharp/SurvivalProject-Server/README.md

 # SurvivalProject-Server
 Server files for the game Survival Project, written in Java.

+# List of bugs
+* Soccer timer doesn't start.
+* You have to change items at least once before clicking ready in a room.

 # 22/03/2017
 * Soccer is semi-working.
 The timer doesn't start when you start the game, but you can score goals.
 After 3 goals the game ends, but the results doesn't say "win-lose" but "win-win".